nextstrain/nextstrain.org/docs/redis.rst

    -  a manually issued ``sync`` (`doc <https://valkey.io/commands/sync/>`__) jumping over bulk sync and right to live monitor mode

-6. Compare settings to the previous instance and adjust as necessary:
+7. Compare settings to the previous instance and adjust as necessary:

    .. code-block:: bash

-      heroku redis:info redis-X-N | tee redis-new-info
+      heroku redis:info "$new_instance" | tee redis-new-info
       git diff redis{,-new}-info
       # make adjustments with other `heroku redis:…` commands